 Most people who get smallpox survive.
 However, a few rare varieties of smallpox are almost always fatal.
 These more-severe forms most commonly affect pregnant women and people with impaired immune systems.

 People who recover from smallpox usually have severe scars, especially on the face, arms and legs.
 In some cases, smallpox may cause blindness.

-The vaccine uses a live virus that's related to smallpox, and it can occasionally cause serious complications, such as infections affecting the heart or brain.
-That's why a general vaccination program for everyone isn't recommended at this time.
+Two vaccines are available.
+One vaccine (ACAM2000) uses a live virus that's related to smallpox, and it can occasionally cause serious complications, such as infections affecting the heart or brain.
+That's why it's not recommended that everyone be vaccinated at this time.
 The potential risks of the vaccine outweigh the benefits, in the absence of an actual smallpox outbreak.

 If you were vaccinated as a child